DylanBedetti/Robotics-Labs/README.md

 - [x] figure out how to SIMSetRobot()
 - [ ] Learn how to use pointers properly
 - [ ] How da fuck do you get the submarine environment

+# How to run
+'''
+gccsim hello.c -o hello
+./hello.exe
+'''